 - Additional Resources

-Perhaps you’ve heard the acronym thrown around but never knew what it meant.
+Perhaps you’ve heard the acronym, NFP, thrown around but never knew what it meant.

 Natural Family Planning (NFP), by definition, is a method used to plan or prevent pregnancy.
 It is based on observing natural signs and symptoms of fertility in a woman’s cycle.
 Unlike contraceptives, which involve the use of artificial methods to prevent pregnancy, NFP works with the natural fertility cycle and, above all, respects the natural process of conception.